Most estheticians and spa owners fulfill their passion by seeing clients in their treatment rooms.

 It doesn’t work that way.
 It’s important to seek help in the areas that have the potential to produce the most revenue.

 So many estheticians and spa owners try to “do it all” only to end up getting burned out and losing the passion for their businesses.
-Not to mention, they’re not spending their time and energy on what they do best, so they can bring in the highest income.
+Not to mention, they’re not spending their time and energy on what they do best, which gives estheticians the ability to earn more income.

-Meanwhile, others are unwilling to invest in their own growth and development so they can become a better business owner who has the mindset and knowledge to build a profitable practice.
+Meanwhile, others are unwilling to invest in their own growth and development so they can become a better business owner who has developed the mindset, confidence, and knowledge to build a profitable practice.

 Solution #3: Get Help And Support

-You’d also benefit from associating and connecting with peers who are willing to hold the space for each other to grow, learn and be empowered in the process; as well as getting support from a mentor who has industry experience and understands the “ins-and-outs” of the spa business so you can get advice specific to your circumstances.
+You’d also benefit from associating and connecting with peers who are willing to hold the space for each other to grow, learn, and be empowered in the process; as well as getting support from a mentor who has the industry experience and understands the “ins and outs” of the spa business so you can get advice specific to your circumstances.

 With the help of the Internet, you can build relationships with peers from all over the world – not only expand your horizon but also get a wide variety of insights and input that may be lacking from your local network connections.

 You’ve heard that your success is the average of the 5 people you surround yourself with.
 So don’t just settle with a motley group of local practitioners just because it’s convenient.
 Make sure the people you align yourself with share the same success mindset as you and they want to discover ways to move through business challenges.

 The line between “online” and “offline” marketing is blurred.
-Even if you work with clients locally and in person and have no intention of offering online services, you can no longer ignore the digital world.
+Even if you work with your current clients locally and in person and have no intention of offering online services, you can no longer ignore the digital world.

 Solution #4: Implement Integrated Marketing

 More and more local businesses are taking advantage of digital marketing and leveraging the power of social media to bring in local clients by seamlessly integrating online and offline marketing.

-With the advance of mobile technology and targeted segmentation capability, you can implement just a few simple, yet highly effective strategies to attract new clients to your business without having to pull your hair out over complicated digital marketing tactics…
+With the advances in technology and targeted segmentation capability, you can implement just a few simple, yet highly effective marketing strategies to attract new clients to your business.
+No more pulling your hair out over complicated digital marketing tactics and social media strategies…

 … and I’ll show you how…

-After working with many estheticians and spa owners to help build their businesses, I’ve condensed my 27 years of industry knowledge and experience into bite-sized and practical advice so more beauty business owners like you can benefit.
+After working with many estheticians and spa owners to help build their businesses, I’ve condensed my 30+ years of industry knowledge and experience into bite-sized and practical training and advice so more beauty business owners like you can benefit.

 This unique membership program has been created exclusively for beauty business owners, spa owners, and med-spas who want to take their career in esthetics to 6 figures and beyond.
 I invite you to take this opportunity to join an elite group of estheticians dedicated to business and personal growth:

 - Get 24/7 support from Maxine and peers all over the world to brainstorm and mastermind in our private Esthetician Inner Circle Facebook group.
 It is vital to surround yourself with like-minded estheticians during the process of growing and learning.

 In the Esthetician Inner Circle, you’ll build your solid business foundation, then layer on the latest marketing strategies to get more clients and grow your business.
-I’ll show you how to integrate online and offline marketing to create a seamless client experience that stands out from your competition.
+I’ll show you how to integrate online and offline marketing to create a seamless client experience that helps you stand out from the rest.

 Click here to learn more.